 The borrowing of a CD should be recorded using Eclipse.
 A whole pack should normally be transferred.
-The procedure should include signing out the pack from the controlled drugs register of the ward donating the pack with signatures from each ward/wing.
-The receiving ward should then sign in the pack into their controlled drugs register with signatures from both wards/wings.
+The procedure should include signing out the pack from the controlled drugs register of the wing donating the pack with signatures from each wing.
+The receiving wing should then sign in the pack into their controlled drugs register with signatures from both wings.

 Include in each register a statement of the name of the person who has authorised borrowing e.g.

 "Transfer from A wing to B wing agreed designated professional, Eclipse # completed".
-The whole process should be checked by two registered nurses, one from each affected ward/wing.
+The whole process should be checked by at least one nurse and one primary administrator, one from each affected wing.
 The following working day, the transfer should also be checked by Pharmacy following contact with the Director of Healthcare.